vaibhavsdewan/GRAND-Luxury-Fashion-Marketplace/README.md

-# GRAND-Luxury Fashion Marketplace
+# GRAND

 ## Description
-GRAND is a luxury fashion marketplace that connects high-end fashion brands with discerning customers looking for premium apparel, accessories, and more.
+GRAND is a luxury fashion shopping platform that connects high-end fashion brands with discerning customers looking for premium apparel, accessories, and more.

 ## Installation
 - Clone the repository: